-The Obsessive Compulsive Disorder Diary: A Self-Help Diary with CBT Activities to Challenge Your OCD is written by Charlotte Dennis, who shares the experiences she has been through working on her own OCD using cognitive behavioural therapy (CBT).
+The Obsessive Compulsive Disorder Diary: A Self-Help Diary with CBT Activities to Challenge Your OCD by Charlotte Dennis shares her experiences using cognitive behavioural therapy (CBT) to manager her OCD.
 It’s designed as a workbook to be written in, so the paper version would definitely be a better pick than the ebook.

 The book is filled with exercises to help you reflect on yourself and examine different aspects of your OCD.
 The exercises also help you to challenge your OCD thoughts, and build in difficulty as you progress through the book.
 Some of the activities you might have expected, but others are more creative and may surprise you.

 Some of the points covered in the book are: